EgorUgchv/flashCardsFrontend/README.md

 # Frontend for flashCardsJava project

-Project create with React Framework.
+Project created with React Framework.

-You can up full project with Backend following the instruction [here](https://github.com/EgorUgchv/flashCardsFrontend)
+You can run the full project with Backend following the instruction [here](https://github.com/EgorUgchv/flashCardsFrontend)

 Project images: